Thanks for coming to visit us here at Homecoming Letting Agency: we hope that we’ll be able to find you a great home to let here in the Carlisle area.

 You’ll need to bring a form of ID with you for the viewing- passport or driving licence, for example.
 If you are going to be sharing the home with family members or a partner, then please bring them along, too, if possible, so we find out everyone’s opinions at the same time.

 If you wish to rent the property…..

 Well then the application process will begin.
 We will give you information about the ‘Right to Rent’ (see this website- it’s all there).
-You’ll need to pay the application fees and you will be sent a link to our referencing company to complete the online referencing and credit check process.
+You will be sent a link to our referencing company to complete the online referencing and credit check process.

 How long does that take?